π‘οΈ Azure Diagnostic Setting exists for Subscription Activity Logsπ’βͺ

 Descriptionβ

 Enable Diagnostic settings for exporting activity logs.
 Diagnostic settings are available for each individual resource within a subscription.
-Settings should be configured for all appropriate resources for your environment.
+Configure settings for all appropriate resources in your environment.

 Rationaleβ